 “Best Interests of the Children” is all you need to know about how you should deal with all child related issues.
 This includes, but not limited to, “custody” and visitation issues.
 The concept of “custody” does not exist in Florida divorce cases anymore.
 Instead, we talk in terms of parenting plans and timesharing.
-That said, a Florida child custody lawyer should understand exactly what you are talking about if you use the term.
-The Florida divorce judge assigned to your case will care about that issue above all else.
+That said, our child custody and Florida child support attorneys should understand exactly what you are talking about if you use the term.
+The divorce judge assigned to your case will care about that issue above all else.

-That being said, Florida courts will also take the following factors into account when establishing a child custody and subsequent child support agreement in your Florida divorce:
+That being said, Florida courts will also take the following factors into account when establishing a child’s legal custody and subsequent child support agreement in your Florida divorce:

 - Age of Children.

 - The relationship between each parent and the child/children before the divorce.

 - Which arrangement will be the least disruptive.

 - Each parent’s plan post-divorce and whether they wish to relocate.